 You can launch different types of instances from a single AMI.
 An instance type essentially determines the hardware of the host computer used for your instance.
 Each instance type offers different compute and memory capabilities.
 Select an instance type based on the amount of memory and computing power that you need for the application or software that you plan to run on the instance.
-For more information, see Available Instance Types (p.
-88).
+For more information, see Choosing an Instance Type (p.
+113).